Marzzana/STOMP-worldCup-Server-Client/README.md

 ## Server Side

+**Framework (provided)**
+- The server is built on top of a course-provided networking framework that supports two server patterns:
+  - `Thread-Per-Client (TPC):`: spawns a dedicated thread for each connected client.
+  - `Reactor`: uses a single selector thread with a thread pool for non-blocking I/O.
+- Both patterns share the same protocol and connections logic, so switching between them requires no code changes - just a startup argument.
+- Key framework classes: `BaseServer`, `Reactor`, `BlockingConnectionHandler`, `NonBlockingConnectionHandler`, `ActorThreadPool`, `Server`, `ConnectionHandler`.

 **ConnectionsImpl.java**
 - This class manages the connection with all clients, pairing each client with a connection handler responsible for sending/receiving messages to/from other clients via the server.
 - I used three ConcurrentHashMaps to manage the clients' connection handlers and to capture the relationship between clients and game channels.